 Tedomari means the last play.
 It is used not only for the last play of the game, but for the last play at different stages, and for the last play before the size of plays (temperature) makes a significant drop.
-As a general rule you want to try to get tedomari.
+Usually, you want to try to get tedomari but sometimes it is correct to let the opponent get tedomari.
 There is a saying about the last gainful play of the game, tedomari is worth double.

 |Table of contents|

 Two problems by trucid, composer of several excellent problems where the last play is key.

 - Tedomari Problem 1 by Trucid @ goproblems